 Creative writing and humor

 I’m currently finishing my first novel and starting to plot out a second.
 During lockdown, I’ve been publishing a monthly satirical newspaper called The Strange Times.
+I’m also a big fan of song parodies.
 Aside from that snippet, TST only exists in analog.
 Email me to get on the mailing list.